-- ★ Do not ask "leading questions" or press for information. - X Do not investigate. - ➤ Do not communicate shock, anger or embarrassment or share your opinion on what has happened. - X Do not swear. - × Make inappropriate comments about the alleged offender - × Never enter into a pact of secrecy with the child.
+- Do not ask "leading questions" or press for information. - Do not investigate. - Do not communicate shock, anger or embarrassment or share your opinion on what has happened. - Do not swear. - Image: Image of the second s - Never enter into a pact of secrecy with the child.
 Assure the child that you will try to help but let the child know that you will have to tell other people in order to do this.
-State who this will be and why (The DSL). - ★ Do not tell the child that what s/he experienced is dirty, naughty or bad. - ➤ Make physical contact with the child.
+State who this will be and why (The DSL). - Do not tell the child that what s/he experienced is dirty, naughty or bad. - Make physical contact with the child.
 Whilst the child may seek out physical contact, remember that this may place you in a vulnerable position and also an abused child may not want physical comfort e.g. a hug.